-The company facilities are composed of R&D, Quality Control and formulation laboratories.
+The company facilities are composed of R&D, Quality Control, efficacy and formulation laboratories.
 The Innovation Company® controls all raw materials as well as all final products independently with the only exception of microbiological analyses, which are subcontracted.

-The laboratories are equipped of In Vitro, In Vivo and Ex Vivo techniques such as chromatography, spectroscopy, microscopy, rheology and some specific analyses like surface charge, specific surface area or SPF in vitro measurements.
+The laboratories are equipped of Ex Vivo, In Vivo and In Vitro techniques such as chromatography, spectroscopy, microscopy, rheology and some specific analyses like surface charge, specific surface area or In Vitro SPF measurements.

 All of these devices are used to develop the best innovative raw materials, concepts and show unique illustrative formulas to our customers.

-We welcome our customers to work together in our laboratories in Dreux (28 – France) to discover our products and develop new products with the highest performance.
+We welcome our customers to work together in our laboratories in Dreux (28 – France) to discover our products and develop new formulas with the highest performance.

 The MCR 302 rheometer is based on both rotational and oscillatory modes.
 This system characterises the rheological behaviour of chemical components submitted to a strain or stress.
 Depending on the product type, the rheometer describes viscoelastic properties, gel strength, stability, thixotropy.
 With the integrated Peltier system, it is possible to perform measurements on a wide range of temperatures.
 Moreover, the unique powder cell gives specific information about friction and cohesion forces of powders, helping to develop new powder substitutes in addition to their skin feel.

-DermaLab® SkinLab Combo is a non-invasive method, which makes it possible multiparameter skin analysis.
-Indeed, with only one device, it offers the possibility to measure many skin parameters such as elasticity, hydration, sebum or skin colour thanks to a probe associated.
+The DermaLab® SkinLab Combo is a non-invasive method, which allows multiparameter skin analysis.
+Indeed, with only one device, it offers the possibility to measure many skin parameters such as elasticity, hydration, sebum or skin colour thanks to an associated probe.
 A camera shows the macroscopic skin view with polarized or non-polarized light, while ultrasounds probe quantifies the density of collagen network and skin thickness.

-This camera determines the temperature of objects or skin on different possible areas.
+The camera determines the temperature of objects or skin on different possible areas.
 It allows to have the related image showing temperature variations with a colour scale from grey (low temperatures) to red (high temperatures).
-In terms of in vivo testing, the purpose is mainly to claim cooling or heating effect of products on the skin.
+In terms of In Vivo testing, the purpose is mainly to claim cooling or heating effect of products on the skin.